Overview

 No, complaints are optional.
 However, adding them provides more detail for technicians and helps with planning parts and resources.

-What happens if I don't add any assets?
+What happens if I don't add any service objects?

-What happens if I don't add any assets?
+What happens if I don't add any service objects?

 You’ll receive a warning prompt.
-You can choose to continue without assets, but it’s recommended to add them for better tracking and service history.
+You can choose to continue without service objects, but it’s recommended to add them for better tracking and service history.

 Can I create multiple service requests at once?